Ansight/ansight.releases/README.md

 ## Easy To Use

-Simply enable developer mode on a device and plug it into your computer.
-Ansight will immediately start and show you the logs and screen for the device.
+Enable developer mode on a device and then plug it into your computer.
+Ansight will immediately connect and show you the logs and screen for the device.

 Ansight is plug and play: